idling-mind/flowfunc/README.md

 will contain all the `Port` pydantic objects.

 ## JobRunner
 `JobRunner` object helps process the output of the node editor.
+When you pass the

 .... documentation in progress.